-Associate Dean, School of Business and Management
+Associate Dean, School of Business and Management and Chair of Economics Department

 - •BARTLETT J. FINNEY, PH.D.
-Chair of Management and Human Resources Department - •MICHAEL FITZMORRIS, M.I.M.
-Chair of Marketing Department - •F. KATHLEEN VINLOVE, PH.D.
-Chair of Economics Department - •JOHN COOKINHAM, M.B.A.
+Chair of Management and Human Resources Department - •MICHAEL FITZMORRIS, M.B.A.
+Chair of Marketing and International Business Department - •JOHN COOKINHAM, M.B.A.
 Chair of Accounting and Finance Department